-Тур e of Development Metropolitan Tier Non-Metropolitan Tier 1.
-Office Greater than 400,000 gross sq. ft Greater than 125,000 gross sq. ft 2.
-Commercial Greater than 300,000 gross sq. ft Greater than 175,000 gross sq. ft 3.
-Wholesale & Distribution Greater than 500,000 gross sq. ft Greater than 175,000 gross sq. ft 4.
-Hospitals and Health Care Facilities Greater than 300 new beds; or generating more than 375 peak hour vehicle trips per day Greater than 200 new beds; or generating more than 250 peak hour vehicle trips per day 5.
-Housing Greater than 400 new lots or units Greater than 125 new lots or units 6.
-Industrial Greater than 500,000 gross square feet; or employing more than 1,600 workers; or covering more than 400 acres Greater than 175,000 gross square feet; or employing more than 500 workers; or covering more than 125 acres 7.
-Hotels Greater than 400 rooms Greater than 250 rooms 8.
+Type of Development Metropolitan Tier Non-Metropolitan Tier Office Greater than 400,000 gross sq. ft Greater than 125,000 gross sq. ft Commercial Greater than 300,000 gross sq. ft Greater than 175,000 gross sq. ft Wholesale & Distribution Greater than 500,000 gross sq. ft Greater than 175,000 gross sq. ft Hospitals and Health Care Facilities Greater than 300 new beds; or generating more than 375 peak hour vehicle trips per day Greater than 200 new beds; or generating more than 250 peak hour vehicle trips per day Housing Greater than 400 new lots or units Greater than 125 new lots or units Industrial Greater than 500,000 gross square feet; or employing more than 1,600 workers; or covering more than 400 acres Greater than 175,000 gross square feet; or employing more tha 500 workers; or covering more than 125 acres Hotels Greater than 400 rooms Greater than 250 rooms 5.
 Mixed Use Gross square feet greater than 400,000 (with residential units calculated at 1800 square feet per unit toward the total gross square footage); or covering more than 120 acres.
-Gross square feet greater than 125,000 (with residential units calculated at 1800 square feet per unit toward the total gross square footage); or covering more than 40 acres.
-9. Airports All new airports, runways and runway extensions Any new airport with a paved runway; or runway additions of more than 25% of existing runway length 10.
-Attractions & Recreational Facilities Greater than 1,500 parking spaces or a seating capacity of more than 6,000 Greater than 1,500 parking spaces or a seating capacity of more than 6,000 11.
-Post-Secondary School New school with a capacity of more than 2,400 students, or expansion by at least 25 percent of capacity New school with a capacity of more than 750 students, or expansion by at least 25 percent of capacity 12.
-Waste Handling Facilities New facility or expansion of use of an existing facility by 50 percent or more New facility or expansion of use of an existing facility by 50 percent or more 13.
-Quarries, Asphalt & Cement Plants New facility or expansion of existing facility by more than 50 percent New facility or expansion of existing facility by more than 50 percent 14.
-Wastewater Treatment Facilities New facility or expansion of existing facility by more than 50 percent New facility or expansion of existing facility by more than 50 percent 15.
-Petroleum Storage Facilities Storage greater than 50,000 barrels if within 1,000 feet of any water supply; otherwise, storage capacity greater than 200,000 barrels Storage greater than 50,000 barrels if within 1,000 feet of any water supply; otherwise, storage capacity greater than 200,000 barrels 16.
-Water Supply Intakes/Reservoirs New Facilities New Facilities 17.
-Inter-modal Terminals New Facilities New Facilities 18.
+Gross square feet greater than 125,000 (with residential units calculated at 1800 square feet per unit toward the total gross square footage); or covering more than 40 acres ).
+Airports All new airports, runways and runway extensions Any new airport with a paved runway; or runway additions of more than 25% of existing runway length 0.
+Attractions & Recreational Facilities Greater than 1,500 parking spaces or a seating capacity of more than 6,000 Greater than 1,500 parking spaces or a seating capacity of more than 6,000 1.
+Post-Secondary School New school with a capacity of more than 2,400 students, or expansion by at least 25 percent of capacity New school with a capacity of more than 750 students, or expansion by at least 25 percent of capacity 2.
+Waste Handling Facilities New facility or expansion of use of an existing facility by 50 percent or more New facility or expansion of use of an existing facility by 50 percent or more 3.
+Quarries, Asphalt & Cement Plants New facility or expansion of existing facility by more than 50 percent New facility or expansion of existing facility by more than 50 percent 4.
+Wastewater Treatment Facilities New facility or expansion of existing facility by more than 50 percent New facility or expansion of existing facility by more than 50 percent 5.
+Petroleum Storage Facilities Storage greater than 50,000 barrels if within 1,000 feet of any water supply; otherwise, storage capacity greater than 200,000 barrels Storage greater than 50,000 barrels if within 1,000 feet of any water supply; otherwise, storage capacity greater than 200,000 barrels 6.
+Water Supply Intakes/Reser- voirs New Facilities New Facilities 7.
+Inter-modal Terminals New Facilities New Facilities 8.
 Truck Stops A new facility with more than three diesel fuel pumps; or containing a half acre of truck parking or 10 truck parking spaces.
-A new facility with more than three diesel fuel pumps; or containing a half acre of truck parking or 10 truck parking spaces.
-19. All Other Development 1000 parking spaces 1000 parking spaces
+A new facility with more than three diesel fuel pumps; or con- taining a half acre of truck parking or 10 truck parking spaces. Э. Correctional/Detention Facilities Greater than 300 new beds; or generating more than 375 peak hour vehicle trips per day Greater than 200 new beds; or generating more than 250 peak hour vehicle trips per day 0.
+All Other Development 1000 parking spaces or, if available, more than 5,000 daily trips generated 1000 parking spaces or, if available, more than 5,000 daily trips generated